2000-watt society: Fribourg smart living building

-The Smart Living Lab based in Fribourg is a joint research centre of EPFL, the School of Engineering and Architecture of Fribourg and the University of Fribourg.
+The Smart Living Lab based in Fribourg is a joint research center of EPFL, the School of Engineering and Architecture of Fribourg and the University of Fribourg.
 Together, they designed the smart living building, which will be both a sustainable structure and an evolving building and whose construction starts in 2022.
 It will house the activities of some 130 researchers, offering laboratories, offices, conference rooms and some experimental dwellings.
-In this multiple-use context, the building will become an experimental field of studies in itself, and aims to find solutions to energy consumption and the greenhouse gas emissions that it generates.
+In this multiple-use context, the building will become an experimental field of studies in itself and aims to find solutions to energy consumption and the greenhouse gas emissions that it generates.

 This construction is the group's first case study, and research projects have been established to help it meet the lab's ambitious goals: limiting its consumption and emissions to the values set for 2050 by the 2000-watt society vision, while considering the whole life cycle of its components.